cmaximc/GitHub-Repository-Language-Filter/README.md

 ### 1. Generate the List of Repositories

-The [writeFile.js](http://_vscodecontentref_/1) script generates a list of repositories from the specified GitHub organization and filters them by the specified languages with config/global.js
+The [writeFile.js](http://_vscodecontentref_/1) script generates a list of repositories from the specified GitHub organization and filters them by the specified languages within config/global.js

 #### Usage